 It is also possible that the child stays in the family house and parents alternate in living there with him/her.

 In Italy, joint custody is regularly awarded by Courts.

-In a minority of cases, the Court can rule one parent unfit or unable to have the responsibility for the child, and grant sole custody to the other.
+In a minority of cases, the Court can rule one parent unfit or unable to have the parental responsibility over the child and grant sole custody to the other.

-In sole custody, one parent is given both physical and legal custody of the child, being responsible for all his/her needs, and having to make every decision on the child's behalf.
+In sole custody, the parent has both physical and legal custody of the child, being responsible for all his needs, and having to make every decision on the child's behalf.

-The non-custodial parent, who may have rights of visitation (though Social Services could supervise these visit), is not exempt from paying child support.
+The non-custodial parent, who may have visitation rights (though Social Services could supervise these visits), is not exempt from paying child support.